-Year 4 students enhance their clinic time by not only attending general practice sessions but also spending time in the School’s specialist Maternity and Children’s clinics on a regular basis, as well as completing two specialised areas within the Extended Practice module.
-Students undertake two complementary electives, which may include:
+Year 4 students enhance their clinic time by not only attending general practice sessions but also spending time in the School’s specialist Maternity and Children’s clinics on a regular basis, Under the Bucks programme Students undertake two complementary electives, which may include:

 - Infants and the young